zonemaster/zonemaster/test-zone-data/MethodsV2/README.md

 ## Background

-See [Specification of test scenarios for MethodsV2].
+See [Specification of test scenarios for MethodsV2] for the specification of data and the definition of the scenarios.

 ## Root hint for scenarios